hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/queries/2-create-query.md

 ```

-Now, inside the render method, get GraphQL data using the Query component and render it:
+Now, inside the render method, get GraphQL data from the `useQuery` hook and render it:

 ```js